mosquitogames/1819rulebook/1_setup.md

 ### A. Boards, Leader cards and mini-figures

-Hand each player a board and corresponding Leader card.
+Hand each player a board, Leader card, and corresponding mini-figure.
 For your first game, use the illustrated side of the player board.

 <!-- Players on the same faction sit beside each other. -->
 <!-- Leader spaces give players Leader Actions that reflect their priorities for the round. -->